 SCSI Messages Description

 All One or more of the following might be causing the problem.

 A failing SCSI device (adapter, drive, controller)

 An improper SCSI configuration

 Duplicate SCSI IDs in the same SCSI chain

 An improperly installed SCSI terminator

 A defective SCSI terminator

 An improperly installed cable

 A defective cable

 Action: Verify that:

 • The external SCSI devices are turned on.
-External SCSI devices mus be turned on before the server/workstation.
+External SCSI devices must be turned on before the server.

 The cables for all external SCSI devices are connected correctly.

 The last device in each SCSI chain is terminated properly.

 The SCSI devices are configured correctly.

 If the above items are correct, run the diagnostic programs to obtain additional information about the failing device.
-If the error remains or recurs, call for service.